paulahemsi/paulahemsi/README.md

 I'm passionate about logic since childhood, and love to program 'cause it's a challenging, creative activity that exercises a wide array of mental skills.

-I'm also deeply interested in profound talks about human beeing and knowing other cultures, it would be remarkably interesting to live in each locality, sampling the cuisine, culture, and philosophies.
+I'm also deeply interested in profound talks about human beeing and knowing other cultures, it would be remarkably interesting to live in diferent localitys, tasting diferent cuisine, knowing others views and philosophies.

 ---